 “Time off from work can help decrease your risks of many chronic conditions, such as heart disease, depression and hypertension.
 High levels of stress can lead to chronic inflammation, which is associated with every major age-related disease.
 Although everyone has stress, those that live the longest are proven to take time to down shift to shed stress,” Spilde says.

-Picking up for a week or more at a time can be difficult and not always feasible.
+Leaving work for a week or more at a time can be difficult and not always feasible.
 But, Spilde says even taking a day off here and there can start to make a big difference.

 “Nothing can lead to an anxiety attack faster or contribute more to feeling rundown than working a million days all in a row.
 Taking even one day off can help you reset mentally and make it easier to have a clear head once back at work.”